 Why This Recipe Works So Well

-- 🧁 No gums, no pudding mix—just real, simple ingredients
+- No gums, no pudding mix - just real, simple ingredients you can pronounce

-💚 So… What Is Matcha Strawberry Ice Cream?
+What Does Matcha Strawberry Ice Cream Taste Like

 Jump to the full recipe card below for exact amounts and steps.

-- Sweetened condensed milk – Adds richness and sweetness
+- Sweetened condensed milk – Adds sweetness and helps prevent ice crystals.
+The sugars act as natural anti-freeze.

-- Cottage cheese – Blends in smooth and adds protein
+- Cottage cheese – Blends completely smooth and adds protein without any detectable cottage cheese flavor.
+Trust me on this.

 - Matcha powder – Use high-quality for best color and flavor